Updated: 6 days ago

 1 cup apple cider vinegar or rice wine vinegar

-1. mix the ingredients for the topping and place covered in the fridge.
+1. heat the vinegar and sugar on a low heat, stirring until the sugar is dissolved. mix with the rest of the ingredients for the topping and place covered in the fridge.

 2. fry the onions in the sesame oil until translucent and starting to turn brown.